 AMs are selected based on recent and relevant experience in their field, independence from Bupa, the capacity to make a contribution and experience in the key overseas markets in which Bupa operates.

 We engage with AMs through the Annual General Meeting, which includes a seminar providing an in-depth view of a particular aspect of the business, calls on our Half-Year and Full-Year results, briefing sessions on the business each year, and regular email updates.
-We propose resolutions for approval to the Association Members in line with the types of resolutions that large listed companies would usually put to shareholders including approval of the Annual Report, election and re-election of Directors, appointment of the External Auditor and Remuneration Policy.
+We propose resolutions for approval to the Association Members in line with the types of resolutions found in UK listed companies would usually put to shareholders including approval of the Annual Report, election and re-election of Directors, appointment of the External Auditor and Remuneration Policy.

 The Group CEO, Chairman, Senior Independent Director and Group Company Secretary are available to the AMs throughout the year.
 AMs are interested in all aspects of the business from strategy and performance to our products and services and the standard of care provided to customers.